RAF High Halden

-Royal Air Force High Halden or more simply RAF High Halden is a former Royal Air Force Advanced Landing Ground in Kent, England.
-The airfield is located approximately 8 mi west-southwest of Ashford; about 50 mi southeast of London.
+Royal Air Force High Halden or more simply RAF High Halden is a former Royal Air Force Advanced landing ground in Kent, England.
+The airfield is located approximately 8 mi west-southwest of Ashford.

 Opened in 1944, Ashford was a prototype for the type of temporary Advanced Landing Ground type airfield which would be built in France after D-Day, when the need for advanced landing fields would become urgent as the Allied forces moved east across France and Germany.
 It was used by the United States Army Air Forces.
 It was closed in September 1944.

 Today the airfield is a mixture of agricultural fields with no recognisable remains.

 History

 The USAAF Ninth Air Force required several temporary Advanced Landing Ground (ALG) along the channel coast prior to the June 1944 Normandy invasion to provide tactical air support for the ground forces landing in France.

 USAAF use

 High Halden was known as USAAF Station AAF-411 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "HH".